Eterion/ES6css/README.md

 }
 ```

-The `export` mixin creates a module with unique name (within groups, if used) and properties.
-Then, the `import` mixin automatically creates selector and gives access to properties through `get` function.
+- The `export` mixin creates a module with unique name (within groups, if used) and properties.
+- After that, the `import` mixin automatically creates selector and gives access to properties through `get` function.

 ## Wiki